Ton-Dynasty/ticton-playground/README.md

     For the wind operation, you can refer to `wind.py`

-    To complete the Wind process, you can execute the following command to ring:
+    To complete the Wind process, you can execute the following command to wind:
     ```bash
     python wind.py
     ```